RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ### Prerequisites

-In order to run the notebook the following modules are necessary: numpy, essentia, json, sklearn, matplotlib.
+The following modules are necessary to run the notebook: numpy, essentia, json, sklearn, matplotlib.

 All the module will be directly imported running the notebook.